 - Circuit breakers

-- Open or shut spaces for extra circuit breakers (optional)
+- Open or spare spaces for extra circuit breakers (optional)

 Electrical Service Panel Safety Considerations

 It is dangerous to work on an open electrical service panel with both the door and the protective front cover removed.
 Unlike the shock from a receptacle, which may or may not be fatal, a shock from the service lugs will most certainly be fatal or seriously hurt you.
 In the service panel, two black heavy-gauge wires enter the panel from the meter base or a remote disconnect.
 The main entrance cable can enter the panel from the top, bottom, or even the sides.
 These are the ends of the service wires that come into your house from the outside.
 Avoid touching these wires or anything that these wires touch.

 Installing Additional Circuit Breakers

 You can add more circuits and circuit breakers inside your electrical service panel box as long as there are spaces.
 In many cases, the service panel will have available spaces.
 Some older homes may have completely filled out their spaces.
 In this case, an electrician can install a new, larger service panel box or add a smaller sub-panel and feed it from the main panel.
 This will require you to move older circuits to the sub-panel to make space for the feeder breaker.